jbingel/lexi-frontend/README.md

 + centralised configuration (e.g. of URLs)
 + slimmer message passing
 + towards resizing frame containers to their content
++ Notifier and feedback reminder back into main frame (due to problems with unresizable iframe containers)

 ### Version 0.3.1
 + Notifier and feedback reminder in iframes